hanami/view/examples/dry-system-sinatra/README.md

 ## Integration

-The following files/folders are specific to the dry-view integration:
+The following files/folders are specific to the hanami-view integration:

 - View helper methods in `lib/example_app/web.rb`
 - `lib/example_app/view.rb`